 To address these common environmental, land and labor issues, Cargill is joining together pre-competitively in multi-stakeholder industry programs focused on landscape-level interventions.
 For example, Cargill is one of seven palm oil purchasing and consumer goods companies participating in a collaboration with local government, NGOs, producers and smallholders to achieve sustainable land use in the Siak and Pelalawan districts of Indonesia.
 Together, we are building on existing efforts to develop scalable solutions, pilot sustainable approaches, support local organizations, improve smallholder livelihoods and share lessons learned with other landscape initiatives.
 Learn more about this landscape program.

 In addition to the landscape program in Siak and Pelalawan, we are pursuing landscape programs in other areas of Sumatra and West Kalimantan, including Ketapang.
-We also are exploring development of initiatives in Latin America to address workers’ rights in the palm sector through collaboration with public, private and civil society stakeholders.
+In Latin America, we have launched a landscape program to scale up NDPE implementation in Colombia’s Lebrija River Basin and one of its subbasins.

 Measuring our performance

-We measure progress against the following key performance indicator:
+We measure progress against the following number of landscape projects:

 To learn about our progress, see the updates posted under Reports and Publications.